mlopes/marco-lopes.com/articles/_posts/2017/2017-09-20-Learning-Scala.md

 ## Scala Exercises Website<span class="reference">[[2](https://www.scala-exercises.org/ "Scala Exercise Website")] </span>
 I have to confess, I didn't use this site that much, I've tried it for a bit, but never really got into it.
 The std lib exercises tended to feel academic, just like the ones in the Coursera course, and a lot of the examples seemed to lack context and some information seems to be known by the authors and assumed that everyone else will know it as well, making it hard to use as a learning resource.

 Note that this is an Open Source effort and may therefore improve rapidly, so in spite of my sub-optimal experience, it's definitely worth to check this site.
-Also, it has exercises in a bunch of different widely used Scala libraries, such as `cats`, `shapeless` or `circe`.
+Also, it has exercises in a diversity of widely used Scala libraries, such as `cats`, `shapeless` or `circe`.

 ## Learn You a Haskell for Great Good<span class="reference">[[3](http://learnyouahaskell.com/ "Learn You a Haskell for Great Good")] </span>
 "What is a Haskell book doing in here?", you ask.
 Well, a lot of people in the Scala community will point you towards this book, if you ask for a resource to learn Scala.
 Actually, a lot of people in any community for a functional language will point you towards this book.